Knife Maker's Mark for Jay Fisher Knives

 I enjoy making knives because I can work with an extremely wide variety of materials: tool steels, exotic metals, precious metals, horn, wood, ivories, bone, manmade materials, leather and hides, and gemstone.
 It takes a bewildering amount of tools to work with so many materials, and I seem to have run out of room in a 3000 square foot shop.
 A lot of stock and inventory is needed in woods, metals, and stone as well as mastery of the machinery and processes to complete a knife idea.
 I'm not a typical knife maker, and books and resources accompany training in metallurgy, carpentry, leatherworking, finishing, and computer science in my profession.

-I don't make the typical knife; I make more gemstone handled knives than any other single maker in the world, well over a thousand to date.
+I don't make the typical knife; I make more gemstone handled knives than any other single maker in the world, and more than any knifemaker in history.
 Working with rock requires a whole different set of tools, a complete lapidary shop, with dozens of different types of abrasives and compounds, as each stone seems to take a different procedure to finish.
 It can be very frustrating, but the rewards are worth it, as nothing on earth has the variety, individuality, beauty, color, and feel of real gemstone.
 I don't use any stabilized or plastic rock.
 Some people think real gemstone is fragile, but if done right, it will outlast the blade.
 If gem can take the rigors of knife construction, grinding, sanding, carving, shaping, and finishing, it's going to last on the knife.
 I've never had one gem handled knife fail, ever.
 Some have even seen combat.

 Top of Page